 Next Weather: 6 p.m. weather report

-WCCO meteorologist Chris Shaffer reports rain showers and near-average temperatures for Tuesday.
+WCCO meteorologist Chris Shaffer reports overnight rain followed by increasing heat and humidity.

 View CBS News In